ChamuMutezva/arcade-game-master/README.md

 1. Move the player up, down, left and right using the arrow keys.
 2. Avoid coming into contact with the enemies.
+3. Reach the water to earn points and increase your chances to progress to the next level.
-3. The game becomes more challenging with the increase of your points
+4. The game becomes more challenging with the increase of your points.

 ## Installation